Big polynomial rings and Stillman's conjecture: Introduction

 \begin{theorem} Fix integers $d_1, \ldots, d_r$.
 Then there exists an integer $N$ with the following property.
 If $\bk$ is a perfect field, and $f_1, \ldots, f_r\in \bk[x_1,\dots,x_n]$ are polynomials of degrees $d_1, \ldots, d_r$ with collective strength at least $N$, then $f_1, \ldots, f_r$ is a regular sequence. \end{theorem}

-Ananyan--Hochster prove this theorem (in the case where $\bk$ is algebraically closed) via a multi-tiered induction, where elements of increasingly high strength obtain an array of increasingly nice properties.
+Ananyan--Hochster prove this theorem via a multi-tiered induction, where elements of increasingly high strength obtain an array of increasingly nice properties.
 Our proof using Theorem~\ref{introthm2} is more direct.
 Here is the idea.
 Suppose that $f_{1,i}, \ldots, f_{r,i} \in \bk[x_1,x_2,\dots]$, for $i \in \bN$, are polynomials of the given degrees with collective strength tending to infinity.
-It suffices to show that $f_{1,i}, \ldots, f_{r,i}$ eventually forms a regular sequence.
+It suffices to show that $f_{1,i}, \ldots, f_{r,i}$ eventually form a regular sequence.
 For each $j$, the sequence $f_{j,\bullet}$ defines an element $f_j$ in the ultraproduct ring $\bS$.
-It is easy to see that $f_1, \ldots, f_r$ has infinite collective strength (Proposition~\ref{prop:str}).
+It is easy to see that $f_1, \ldots, f_r$ have infinite collective strength (Proposition~\ref{prop:str}).
 Thus, by Theorem~\ref{introthm2}, $f_1, \ldots, f_r$ are independent variables in $\bS$, and hence form a regular sequence.
 We then apply a result (Corollary~\ref{cor:reg seq ultra}) comparing codimension in $\bS$ to codimension in $\bk[x_1,x_2,\ldots]$ to conclude that $f_{1,i}, \ldots, f_{r,i}$ is eventually a regular sequence.

 As in \cite{ananyan-hochster}, we show that the bound in Theorem~\ref{thm:reg high strength} (and Stillman's conjecture as well) is independent of the field $\bk$.
 To do so, we prove a generalization of Theorem~\ref{introthm2} (see \S\ref{ss:ultramain}) where $\bS$ is replaced with an ultraproduct of polynomial rings with variable coefficient fields.